kwatch/cgialt/README.txt

 * Faster and more lightweight than 'cgi.rb'.
 * Available to install with CGIExt (which is a re-implementation of 'cgi.rb' in C extension).
+* FastCGI support

 ==  Install

-Download cgialt-0.0.1.tar.gz and install it according to the following:
+Download cgialt-0.0.2.tar.gz and install it according to the following:

-    $ tar xzf cgialt-0.0.1.tar.gz
+    $ tar xzf cgialt-0.0.2.tar.gz
-    $ cd cgialt-0.0.1/
+    $ cd cgialt-0.0.2/
     $ ruby setup.rb config
     $ ruby setup.rb setup
     $ sudo ruby setup.rb install